Posts Tagged ‘Flickr’

 Lotus Position

-Multicoloured group of Cathrineholm enamelware
+Multicoloured group of vintage Cathrineholm enamelware

 Amongst the items of fresh stock for next week we’ve got some lovely Cathrineholm pots & pans that we recently picked up.